ChainSafe/forest-iac/forest-node/README.md

 - Setup ssh-agent locally to allow ansible locate the private key by running the following:
     - `eval ssh-agent`
     - `ssh-add <location to ssh key>`
-- Run `terraform init` in the terraform directory for initialization and variable confirmation.
+- Run `make init` in the terraform directory for initialization and variable confirmation.
 - Run `make plan` in the terraform directory to view all the resources to be configured.
 - Run `make apply` in the terraform directory to create the infrastructure and update the ansible hosts file with the right IP address.
 - Move to the ansible directory and run `ansible all -m ping` to confirm connection to hosts.